fx = GetRandomFX(objfx)

 See DisplayTransitionFX for the different types of Hollywood's transition effects.

-if you want to have an object effect or False
+True if you want to have an object effect or False for a

 background picture effectRepeat fx = GetRandomFX(FALSE) Until fx <> #WATER1 DisplayTransitionFX(2, fx)The code above chooses a random background picture effect but never the